Muhammad-Shah-zaib/autoML/README.md

 - Model compression techniques
 - GPU acceleration support

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software in accordance with the license terms.

 ## Acknowledgments

 We would like to acknowledge the following open-source projects that made this work possible: